fanzheng10/CliXO-1.0/README.md

 `./clixo -i input_file -a alpha [-b beta] [-m modularity cutoff] [-s stop_score]`

+The binary was compiled on Ubuntu and you may need to run `make` or `make -B all` if you are running on other platforms.

 `-i`: input file (similarity scores); A TSV file with three columns.
 The first two columns should be two strings for the node names (using numbers may cause problem); and the third column should be a value for the edge weight (from 0 to 1).

 `-a`: **alpha**; for the step size of hierarchy construction; usually, a smaller value will create "deeper" hierarchies with more levels from leaves to the root.